WaffleCohn/Algorithms/README.md

 # Algorithms
 A collection of useful algorithms to know implemented in Java.
-Each algorithm has its own folder with a .java file containing the Java implementation and a .md file briefly describing how the algorithm works and possibly some of its uses.
+Each algorithm has its own folder with a .java file containing the Java implementation and a .md file briefly describing how the algorithm works and some of its uses.

 ##Currently Have
 * Binary Search